ReagentX/purple_air_api/docs/documentation.md

 In the case of a fault, the channel may be marked as flagged or downgraded (suspect or known faulty).

-**PurpleAir provides ways to get direct access to the data and there are a few different ways to do this.**
+## PurpleAir provides ways to get direct access to the data and there are a few different ways to do this

 The simplest way to download the data is using the download page available at[https://www.purpleair.com/sensorlist](https://www.purpleair.com/sensorlist).
 This page provides an easy to use interface to download data based on a date range.

 - Find and mark the sensor/s in the list you want to download - use CTRL + F to quickly search by sensor name.
 - Return to the top of the page and enter the desired date range, then click Download Selected.

-JSON data available from PurpleAir
+## JSON data available from PurpleAir

 **NOTE: Please limit multiple threaded applications to a few threads at any time to reduce load on purpleair.com or thingspeak.com servers.
 If you do not limit the amount of threads, you may be blocked on the firewall.**